 - Geostatistical Analyst—Analyze and predict the values associated with spatial or spatiotemporal phenomena.

-- Image Analyst—Interpret and utilize imagery, perform feature extraction and measurement, and perform classification and object detection using machine learning.
+- Image Analyst—Interpret and use imagery, perform feature extraction and measurement, and perform classification and object detection using machine learning.

 - Network Analyst—Measure distances and travel times along a network to find a route between multiple locations, create drive-time buffers or service areas, and find the best locations for facilities to serve a set of locations.